unstabl3/breakfold/README.md

 `python3 breakfold.py`

-`enter your tor password from torrc file`
+`enter the tor password what you set earlier (for example: "ThePassCode")`

-`enter blog address with protocol`
+`enter blog address with protocol (for example: https://abstractblog.blogspot.com/paper1.html)`

-`enter number of views you want`
+`enter number of views you want (for example: 5)`

 `Now blog will be visited with different ip and User-Agent`